linkedin/rest.li/unstructured.md

  - [Recap](#recap)

 ## Introduction
 This tutorial demonstrates how to serve unstructured binary data, such as Binary Large Object (BLOB), in a Rest.li server.
-We’ll define a Rest.li resource that responds with fortune reports (in PDF format) for GET requests and show you how to consume the GET response from a HTTP client.
+It will show how to define a Rest.li resource that responds with fortune reports (in PDF format) for GET requests and how to consume the GET response from a HTTP client.

 This tutorial assumes that you already have a working Rest.li server.
 Otherwise, follow the [Rest.li Quick Start Guide](/rest.li/get_started/quick_start) before you continue.